wedonttakenaps/nonaps/NONAPS site/projects.md

 ---
 layout: project
-title: about
+title: projects
 ---

-This is a project page for an unfinished site.
+This is a project page for an unfinished site oh.